camunda/camunda-docs-manual/content/webapps/shared-options/cookie-security.md

 ### SameSite

-When enabling the SameSite flag, the browser only sends the cookie if the client performs the request from the same domain that initially set the cookie.
+When enabling the <code>SameSite</code> flag, the browser only sends the cookie if the client performs the request from the same domain that initially set the cookie.
 In case of a cross-site request, the browser will not send the cookie.

+{{< note title="Heads-up!" class="info" >}}
+The standard related to <code>SameSite</code> recently changed.
+Most current browser versions treat cookies without <code>SameSite</code> attributes as 'SameSite=Lax'.
+Have a look at [SameSite cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#samesite_attribute) in Mozilla’s Developer Guide.
+{{< /note >}}

 ## What are the limitations?